-- Ruth L. Kirschstein National Research Service Awards (NRSA) applications (fellowship (F) and training (T), will be awarded at the full - FY 2008 commitment levels.
-NRSA funds for stipends, tuition and training-related expenses will be held at FY 2007 levels. - Career Development (K) will be awarded at the full FY 2008 commitment levels. - Supplements for diversity and re-entry candidates will be awarded at the full FY 2008 commitment levels.
+Ruth L. Kirschstein National Research Service Awards (NRSA) applications (fellowship (F) and training (T), will be awarded at the full 2009 commitment levels.
+NRSA funds for stipends, tuition and trainingrelated expenses will be held at FY 2008 levels until further notice.

+- Career Development (K) will be awarded at the full 2009 commitment levels. - Supplements for diversity and re-entry candidates will be awarded at the full 2009 commitment levels.